Velho/cimgui-rs/README.md

 ## TODO

-* Rust friendly structures over the FFI
+* ~~Rust friendly structures over the FFI~~
+* Make powershell script to download and install SDL2
+  * Use the _cargo rustc -- --print sysroot_ to get the path where to put libs